Byetta (Exenatide) Injectable Pens

 Exenatide is a diabetes drug that is similar to a natural hormone in your body (incretin).
 It works by increasing insulin release (especially after a meal) and decreasing the amount of sugar your liver makes.
 It also slows down food digestion in your stomach, reduces the amount of sugar absorbed from food, and may help decrease your appetite.

-Studies have shown that GLP-1 reduces appetite and helps patients with weight loss.
+Studies have shown that GLP-1 reduces appetite and helps patients with weight loss (similar to Trulicity and Saxenda).

 Diet and exercise are usually recommended as part of treatment to improve glycemic control.